MadeInHaus/haus-core/README.md

 ### Useful Commands

-- `yarn build` - Build all packages including the Storybook site
+- `yarn build` - Build all packages including the Nextra site
-- `yarn dev` - Run all packages locally and preview with Storybook
+- `yarn dev` - Run all packages locally and preview with Nextra
 - `yarn lint` - Lint all packages
 - `yarn changeset` - Generate a changeset
 - `yarn clean` - Clean up all `node_modules` and `dist` folders (runs each package's clean script)